DigitalSlideArchive/ImageDePHI/docs/demo.md

 Looking at the metadata tags, you'll see that, for example, the "Date" tag is red with strikethrough.
 This indicates that this field will be removed and not present in the redacted output file.
 Scrolling over, you'll see tags like "AppMag" and "BitsPerSample" have no special styling, indicating that they will be included in the output file.

 Most importantly, you'll see that there's an issue in the "Redaction Status" column for the image "SEER_Mouse_1_17158543_demo.svs".
 If you hover over the red icon you'll see the message "1 tag(s) missing redaction rules."
-Below that you'll see "55500: 55500," indicating that this image contains a metadata tag with the number "55500" that Image DePHI doesn't know how to redact.
+Below that you'll see "55500: 55500," indicating that this image contains a metadata tag with the number "55500" that ImageDePHI doesn't know how to redact.

 ![Image grid showing an error](./images/image_grid_errors_ui.png)

 #### 6. Creating a Custom Rule Set

-The base rule set provided by Image DePHI is used every time images are redacted.
+The base rule set provided by ImageDePHI is used every time images are redacted.
 User-defined rule sets can be used to supplement or modify the behavior defined by the base rules.

 The base rule set does not contain a rule for tag `55500`, so in order to redact the demo images, the program will need to be supplied a ruleset that knows what to do with tag `55500`.